Frequently Asked Questions

 How can I donate?
 What kind of donations are you accepting?

 Each shelter costs $1400 in materials, so money is one of the biggest ways you can help.
-You can donate funds here.
+You can donate funds to firstname.lastname@example.org.
 When needed, HMA will also make callouts for specific donations on social media (e.g. water bottles, sleeping bags, tents).

 How do I volunteer to build shelters?